noahehall/theBookOfNoah/gcp/readme.md

     - real time applications
       - personalizing user expeeriences
 ### BigQuery
-  - big data analysis
+  - fuly managed data warehouse for analytics
-  - interactive query
+  - can scan terabytes in seconds and petabytes in minutes
   - provides near real-time interactive (adhoc) analysis (SQL 2011) of massive datasets (hundreds of TBs)
   - stream data at 100k rows per second
-  - fully managed petabyte scale analytics data warehouse
   - no cluster maintenance
   - SLA: 99.9% availibility
   - Data stored in is highly durable.
 Google stores your data in a replicated manner by default and at no additional charge for replicas.
   - data can be kept in any region
     - compute and storage are separated with a terabit network in between
-  - read and write data via cloud dataflow, hadoop, or spark
   - getting data into bigquery
     - stream it at 100k rows per second
     - cloud storage